-- (1) Creutz & Partners can assume that participation in the voting process of a company may have a significant influence on the voting result.
-Significant influence is presumed if the C&P Funds holds in total more than 3% of the voting share capital of the company whose votes are exercised; - (2) the financial instruments of an issuer held by C&P Funds account for more than 5% of the assets of the fund; - (3) Creutz & Partners can assume that the company in question would like to make a significant change to its strategy. - Indications of a significant change in strategy are: - i) a significant change concerning the majority shareholdings of the capital owners in the company; - ii) measures relating to the merger with another company or to the spin-off of company parts leading to a significant change in the company; - iii) comprehensive restructuring measures at company level; - iv) comprehensive changes in management; - v) decisions that (could) have a negative impact on the sustainability of the company and/or (could) increase sustainability risks.
+- (1) it can be assumed that participation in the voting process of a portfolio company may have a significant influence on the voting result.
+Significant influence is presumed if the C&P Funds holds in total more than 3 % of the voting share capital of the portfolio company whose votes are exercised; - (2) the financial instruments of a portfolio company/an issuer held by C&P Funds account for more than 5 % of the assets of the fund; - (3) it can be assumed that the portfolio company in question would like to make a significant change to its strategy.
+Indications of a significant change in strategy are: - i) a significant change concerning the majority shareholdings of the capital owners in the company; - ii) measures relating to the merger with another company or to the spin-off of company parts leading to a significant change in the company; - iii) substantial restructuring measures at company level; - iv) significant changes in the company's management; - v) decisions that (could) have a negative impact on the sustainability of the company and/or (could) increase sustainability risks.

-If it is in the interest of the C&P Funds and/or the shareholders, Creutz & Partners may decide to exercise the voting rights in individual cases even if one or more of these conditions are not met.
+If it is in the interest of the respective sub-fund of C&P Funds and/or its shareholders, the responsible investment manager may decide to exercise the voting rights in individual cases even if one or more of these conditions are not met.
 In particular, this may be the case if critical issues or significant agenda items are up for decision that could have a lasting impact on the value of the investment.

-In addition, Creutz & Partners will perform a cost-benefit analysis when exercising voting rights in the event that one or more of these conditions are not met.
+In addition, the investment manager will perform a cost-benefit analysis when exercising voting rights in the event that one or more of these conditions are not met.
 The expense associated with the exercise of voting rights must be in an economically justifiable ratio.
-If, for example, the exercise of voting rights is associated with disproportionately high effort or disproportionately high costs, Creutz & Partners will refrain from exercising such voting rights.
+If, for example, the exercise of voting rights is associated with disproportionately high effort or disproportionately high costs, such voting rights will not be exercised.